Aider-AI/aider/docs/benchmarks.md

 [function calling API](https://openai.com/blog/function-calling-and-other-api-updates)
 to specify a bunch of specific diffs".

+Having a reliable way for GPT to read/modify/write source files is critical to efficiently coding with GPT within an existing codebase.

 To measure the impact of changes to the edit format,
 I created a code editing benchmark based on the [Exercism python](https://github.com/exercism/python) coding exercises.
 The benchmark measures how well aider & GPT can turn a human coding request into actual runnable code saved into files that passes unit tests.